liyocee/liyocee.github.io/source/content/blog/tech/pelican_101_basics.md

 **Note,** On the:  ```> Where do you want to create your new web site? [.]``` question, provide ```source``` so that the generated files are put in the source folder.

-#  Creating your first article and quick previewing the generated site
+#  Creating your first article and Previewing the generated site
 -----------------------------------------------------------------------

 ####1.
 Create your first article